 Chubby Hubby Fudge — It’s An Oxymoron, Because It’s Healthy!

 While fudge is satisfying by itself, the added crunch from the pretzels will satisfy the snack-monster in you.
-Sometimes you just need something crunchy… and chewy and sweet and salty and healthy all at the same time.
+Sometimes you just need something crunchy… and chewy… and sweet and salty… but also healthy, ALL at the same time.

 Can your inner snack-monster resist these??

-Oxymoron Chubby Hubby Fudge (it's healthy!)
+Healthy Chubby Hubby Fudge

-- 168g (1/2 cup) Agave Nectar (or Honey or Pure Maple Syrup)
+- 168g (½ cup) Agave Nectar

 - 96g (6 tbs) Natural Peanut Butter